questions about the south downs way annual walk ?

 There is no accommodation provided during the event.
 Most local people will return home at the end of each day to family or friends.

-Those coming from further afield usually book accommodation in either Arundel or Chichester for the full nine days.
+Those coming from further afield usually book accommodation in either Arundel or Chichester for the full seven or nine days.
 These websites may help:-